 Our projects respond to societal challenges and make a sustainable contribution to society’s wellbeing.

 The Reinhard Mohn Prize recognizes innovative responses to pressing social and political challenges.
-The 2015 prize will be awarded to Rita Süssmuth.
+The 2017 prize will be awarded to Toomas Hendrik Ilves.

-Our annual report documents the varied nature of our project work, providing readers with a concise overview of our beliefs, working methods and outcomes.
+Our Facts & Figures 2016 documents the varied nature of our project work, providing readers with a concise overview of our data, project-work and outcomes.